Published:

 All-natural and delicious, we love Winnow Chocolates for their eye-catching colours and equally impressive flavours.
 Most of all, we love how these Australian chocolates are made using organic, fair-trade couverture chocolate, the brand employs the traditional French technique of hand-tempering on marble.
 Waste is kept to a minimum while the taste is truly maxed out.

-Inspired by Belgian methods and makers, this top Aussie brand offers excellence in every bite.
-Passionately combining a blend of premium couverture with locally sourced ingredients including fresh cream, organic honey, 100% pure fruit juices, nuts, fruits and spices to create some of the best chocolate in Australia.
-If you’re local to the area, why not visit the Wyong Milk Factory in Yarramalong Valley to go full Willy Wonka.
+This top Aussie brand is inspired by Belgian methods and makers and offers excellence in every bite.
+Passionately combining a blend of premium couverture with locally sourced ingredients, including fresh cream, organic honey, 100% pure fruit juices, nuts, fruits and spices to create some of the best chocolate in Australia.
+If you’re local to the area, why not visit the Wyong Milk Factory in Yarramalong Valley to go full Willy Wonka?
 And bring your sweet tooth.

 Address: Chocolate Boutique and, factory 10/141-155 Alison Rd, Wyong NSW 2259